 - Insect stings

-Adults, including the elderly, as well as children may receive allergy shots.
+Adults (including the older people) as well as children 5 years and older can receive allergy shots.

 Food allergies are not treated with allergy shots.